What is Randonauting?

 At this point my hope is that you have a decent understanding of some of the technical details behind the types of points that can be generated with the bot.
 From here, I think it’s fitting to talk about the paranormal (for lack of a better word) side of randonauting.
 If you have been randonauting yourself, it’s very likely that you’ve encountered very personally meaningful things at anomalous locations.

 A meme (not the gen-z internet meme type, although that type of meme is helpful in understanding the general definition of a meme) is a unit of information in consciousness that is distributed to another consciousness, often times arriving in large quantities of other consciousnesses due to their viral nature.
 That is the basic surface level definition.
 I will expand on different types of memes relevant to randonauting further down.
 Internet memes are an excellent example of what a meme generally is.
 Memes can take various different forms and contain numerous different properties.
 The study of metetics dives deeply into memes, and can be read about in more detail in the Theory of Memetic Engineering.
-The PDF can be found at this link: http://randonauts.com/infornography.pdf.
-If you’re interested in diving deeper into the theory behind the Fatum project, I would highly recommend reading through this.
+If you’re interested in diving deeper into the theory behind the Fatum project, this is a great read.

 From the randonaut wiki, the stasis field is the entire set of causal relationships that limits the variability of potential outcomes of an experience.
 Think of your average day to day activities.
 Let’s use an imaginary friend named Tao as an example.
 On an average day, Tao will wake up in the morning, get ready for the day, go to work, come home, play some video games, eat, and go to bed.
 Sometimes Tao engages in other activities ranging from hanging out with friends to going on a vacation.
 All of these potential activities and variations of Taos experience compose the stasis field since they are causally predictable.
 In other words, Tao playing video games after work is an experience that is within the stasis field because it’s causally predictable.
 All of the previous actions and occurences within Tao’s day lead up to him playing video games at that time.